 Gather your friends, get dressed in your green outfit, and toast to the luck of the Irish with a pint of your very own homemade green beer.🍀

-Share this post for making green beer on Twitter
+Share this post about making green beer on X

-If you enjoyed learning how to make this St. Patrick’s Day drink, be sure to share how easy it is to do it with a friend.
+If you enjoyed learning how to make this St. Patrick’s Day beef recipe, be sure to share how easy it is to do it with a friend.
 Here is a tweet to get you started:

-Would you like a reminder of this recipe for making a fun St. Paddy’s drink?
+Would you like a reminder of this recipe for making a fun St. Paddy’s beer beverage?
 Just pin this image to one of your St. Patrick’s Day boards on Pinterest so that you can easily find it later.

-How To Make Green Beer - Easy Green Beer Recipe
+How to Make Green Beer – Easy St. Patrick’s Day Recipe

 Ingredients